Has Anthony Davis Ever Played Every Game in an NBA Season?

 A few things come to mind when you think of Anthony Davis.
 There’s his two-way dominance resulting in eight All-Star appearances and four All-Defense selections.
 There’s his brilliant performance in the bubble to help guide the Los Angeles Lakers to their 17th NBA title.
 However, AD’s troubling injury history is practically as famous as his signature unibrow.

-The 28-year-old Davis is quietly building a Hall of Fame resume.
-And he’s doing so with lingering questions about his ability to complete a full 82-game season.
+The 28-year-old is quietly building a Hall of Fame resume, and he’s doing so with lingering questions about his ability to complete a full 82-game season.

 Anthony Davis has a long injury history

-As a freshman, Davis appeared in all 40 of Kentucky’s games, won AP Player of the Year, and led the Wildcats to a National Championship.
+As a freshman in college, Davis appeared in all 40 of Kentucky’s games, won AP Player of the Year, and led the Wildcats to a National Championship.
 But his NBA career has been interrupted by various injuries and ailments.